• Free shipping on all orders

 Catnip (Nepeta cataria) is part of the mint family Lamiaceae, the same family that includes the delicious herbs spearmint, peppermint, and basil.

-Plants within this family are known for being highly fragrant because of their powerful volatile oils.
-You know what we are talking about if you have inhaled fresh mint before.
-This is why catnip is so effective on cats.
+Plants within this family are known for being highly fragrant because of their powerful volatile compounds known as nepetalactone.
+You know what we’re talking about if you have smelled fresh mint before!
+These compounds are also natural insect repellents.

 catnip plants outdoor